 Vinyl is a great option for homes on a budget is a top option for homes that see a lot of foot traffic.
 It’s also a comfortable option that helps to reduce noise.

 For those interested in eco-friendly solutions, cork has been popping up more and more.
 Not only is this style highly sustainable, but it’s soft and easy to clean.
-Cork can be a great choice for kitchen because the tiles have a naturally non-slip surface, eliminating the likelihood of taking a tumble on wet areas near the sink.
+Cork can be a great choice for the kitchen because the tiles have a naturally non-slip surface, eliminating the likelihood of taking a tumble on wet areas near the sink.

 Home designers have been seeing a renewed interest in concrete lately as homeowners look for something that makes a polished impression while promising durability and easy maintenance.
 Concrete is hard to beat in this respect, and it can be stamped and glossed to look like marble, bricks, and other natural surfaces.